oguz81/ChatbotsCodingPerformance/README.md

 I did not send separate prompts for every single query.
 Instead, I merged same calculations into one prompt.
 Here is the first prompt I entered for the first two queries:

 <i>Write a Python code that calculates the determinant of given matrix in size 7x7 and 11x11.
 Write separate functions for both 7x7 and 11x11.</i>

+# Evaluation
+There are two conditions that the generated codes must meet:
+1. The code must run without any sytnax error.
+2. The code must give the correct answer.

+If a generated code meet these conditions, it is accepted that the chatbot answered the query correctly.

 # Results